 Next, we used the bee synonym list from zenodo and a list that KS put together for species that did not appear in the zenodo list to update the Globi database with the most current accepted name per bee species.

-Then, we determined which rows in the Globi file matched both a bee AND plant species in our checklist, which filtered down the number of observations to 7,884.
+Then, we determined which rows in the GloBI file matched both a bee AND plant species in our checklist, which filtered down the number of observations to 7,884.
 Next, we filtered the Globi data to our pre-defined spatial extent (latitude from 30 – 36; longitude from -150 to -116), which filtered our list down to 566 observations.

 We were interested in exploring the detection process for different source citations listed in the Globi database, and we realized that one source citation (SCAN) was a compilation of several institutions.
 In an effort to obtain higher resolution on the institutions compiled in the SCAN citation, we used the source catalog number column.
 At this point, we have a total of seven unique source citations (with the SCAN citation resolved to its constituent institutions).

+Resolved duplicates in the dataset....

 Next, we formatted the event date unix epoch column in Globi to year, month, and day the observation occurred; and using the bee species, plant species, and phenology data, we created a list of bee-plant species interactions that are possible.
 Likewise, we could have created a list of the “forbidden-links”, meaning that either the bee or plant species are not active during the same time so this interaction is impossible.
 We removed all Globi observations without month information, which reduced our dataset to 515 observations.

 To format the data for the analysis, we created a 4-D array with bee species as the first dimension (139 species), plant species as the second (562 species), month as the third dimension (12 months), and source citation as the fourth dimension (7 citations).
 This created an array with 6,631,968 possible combinations, but we found that there are only 216,385 total possible bee-plant interactions.
 Given that not every source citation goes out to the field every month, there was only a total of 611,237 possible bee-plant observations within the months that each source citation was in the field.